An Accelerated Mixed Weighted-Unweighted MMSE Approach for MU-MIMO Beamforming

 \subsection{Setup}

-We consider a single-cell MU-MIMO system in which a BS equipped with \(M\) antennas serves \(K\) users, each equipped with \(N\) antennas.
-The simulation setup is configured as follows: \begin{itemize} \item All weights \(\alpha_k\) for \(k = 1, \ldots, K\) are set to 1. \item The bisection method in both \texttt{WMMSE} and \texttt{MMMSE} terminates when the search interval width falls below $10^{-4}$ or when the number of iterations exceeds 100. \item The precoding matrices $\mathbf{V}$ for all algorithms are initialized to feasible values via projection of matrices with entries drawn from the complex Gaussian distribution with zero mean and unit variance. \item The channel coefficients are modeled as i.i.d. circularly symmetric complex Gaussian (Rayleigh) random variables with zero mean and unit variance. \item The sum power budget at the BS is set to $P_{\text{max}}=10 [\text{W}]$. \item The noise power is assumed equal for all users and is defined as $\sigma_k^{2}=10^{\frac{1}{K} \sum_{k} \log _{10} \frac{1}{N_{k}}\left\|\mathbf{H}_{k}\right\|_{F}^{2}} \times 10^{-\frac{\mathrm{SNR}}{10}}$, where SNR denotes the average received signal-to-noise ratio per user without precoding. \item All \texttt{MMMSE}-based methods use $\epsilon_1=0.1$. \item All simulation results are averaged over 100 randomly generated channel realizations. \end{itemize}
+{We consider a downlink MU-MIMO system consisting of $K$ BSs.
+Each BS is equipped with $M$ antennas and serves $I$ users in its own cell, where each user is equipped with $N$ antennas.
+The simulation setup is configured as follows:} \begin{itemize} \item All weights {$\alpha_{i_k}$ for $i_k\in\mathcal{I}$} are set to 1. \item The bisection method in \texttt{WMMSE}, \texttt{MMMSE}, {\texttt{R-WMMSE}}, and {\texttt{R-MMMSE}} terminates when the width of the search interval falls below $10^{-4}$ or when the number of iterations exceeds 100. \item The precoding matrices $\mathbf{V}$ for all algorithms are initialized to feasible values via projection of matrices with entries drawn from the complex Gaussian distribution with zero mean and unit variance. \item The channel coefficients are modeled as i.i.d. circularly symmetric complex Gaussian (Rayleigh) random variables with zero mean and unit variance. \item The sum power budget of each BS is set to {$P_{k} = 10 \; [\text{W}]$, for $k = 1, \dots, K$}. \item The noise power is assumed equal for all users and is defined as {$\sigma^{2}=10^{\frac{1}{IK} \sum_{(l,j)} \log _{10} \frac{1}{N}\left\|\mathbf{H}_{l_jj}\right\|_{F}^{2}} \times 10^{-\frac{\mathrm{SNR}}{10}}$}, where signal-to-noise ratio (SNR) denotes the average received signal-to-noise ratio per user without precoding. \item All \texttt{MMMSE}-based methods use $\epsilon_1=0.1$. \item All simulation results are averaged over 100 randomly generated channel realizations. \end{itemize}

 All experiments and algorithms in this work were implemented in Python 3.10.0 and executed on a computing platform equipped with an Intel Xeon 2.10 GHz CPU and an NVIDIA RTX A6000 GPU.
 Our code is available at \href{https://github.com/NetSysOpt/A-MMMSE}{https://github.com/NetSysOpt/A-MMMSE}.